tdoke/css-basics/responsive-css/week-02/readme.md

 <div flex-column width-100>lfdfafdsfsdfdsfsdfdsfdsfasfdsffasdfdsfdsfdsfsfsfsdfsdf</div>
 <div flex-column width-100>fsfsafdsafdfadfdfdsfdsfdsffadsfdsfdfdfdafdfdfdadfdfdsfasf</div>
 </div>
-7] always have img width: 100% for all images in website. when an image is shown inside a flex item. if img size < item size, img will be stretched to fill in item content.To avoid this use align-self: start, in an item containing image.
+7] always have img max-width: 100% for all images in website. when an image is shown inside a flex item. if img size < item size, img will be stretched to fill in item content.To avoid this use
+   max-width: 100%  for image.
 8] flex container basics: https://flexbox.help/
 9] flex items props
 grow, shrink, basis, order